The Importance of Teaching Children Teamwork and Sportsmanship

 3. It Benefits the Community

 Children who learn sports and the importance of teamwork benefit the entire community, not just themselves.
 They will be team players that support other children and adults in need or suffering from a misfortune that benefits the greater good of society as a whole!

 4. Promotes Psychological Health

-Other benefits of sports and team formation include improved psychological health, better behavior, reduced social isolation, increased self-esteem, even an increase in the intelligence quotient.
+Other benefits of sports and team formation include improved psychological health, better behavior, reduced social isolation, increased self-esteem, and even an increase in the intelligence quotient.